panzek/portfolio2-afrobeats-quiz/README.md

         * [Techsini](http://techsini.com/multi-mockup/index.php) was used to generate the website mockup.
         * [CSS Color Converter](http://maettig.com/?page=PHP/CSS_Color_Converter) was used to convert colors.
         * All jpeg and png images used in this project were first compressed using [TinyPng](https://tinypng.com/) and then converted from jpeg or png to webP using [Convertio](https://convertio.co/).
+        * [JavaScript Tutor](https://pythontutor.com/javascript.html) was used frequently to visualize JavaScript code execution.

     * Footer:
         * Social media icons were taken from [Font Awesome](https://fontawesome.com/)